oSoc20/SerendipityEngine/Handover_document.md

 - Flickr API not responding with usefull data, see [discussion](https://www.flickr.com/groups/api/discuss/72157715195176202/).
 The plan was to use the Flickr places endpoint to retrieve the popular areas (most pictures taken) and based on that determine areas of interest.

+### Future vision / recommendations
+- Backend to store generated maps:
+There could be a backend that saves the generated maps or the parameters needed to generate the maps, so based on that users can compare their mental map with maps of other users.
+- Solid implementation:
+    - Once available, it would be a great addition if we are able to utilise gps records to know how acquainted the used is with the selected city.
+Based on prior visits and routes taken there could also be an indication of the interest a user has.
+To cold start this, the data could be imported from Google Maps Timeline and similar services.